 So who is the ‘main’ character of such a story?
 They both are, equally, but for purposes of analysis, the ‘main character’ is the one who changes the most over the course of the narrative.
 So in this case it is the narrator.
 (Don’t fall into the trap of thinking that ‘change in circumstance’ equals ‘change in perspective’.
 If we were going for ‘change in circumstance’ then Con would win out, since he goes from living to dead.)

 The audience is fully encouraged to enjoy Con McCarthy as a figure of fun, alongside the narrator.
-This is our shared moral weakness.
+This is our shared moral shortcoming.
 We prefer to laugh at people who embrace death rather than accept it head on.
-The narrator’s moral weakness is that he treats Con with contempt, not thinking for a minute that he might learn something from the old man.
+The narrator’s moral shortcoming is that he treats Con with contempt, not thinking for a minute that he might learn something from the old man.
 (Until he does.)

-The narrator deals with Con by turning him into a figure of fun, but his deeper psychological weakness is that he finds death terrifying.
+The narrator deals with Con by turning him into a figure of fun, but his deeper psychological shortcoming is that he finds death terrifying.
 Better not to think about it.

 ‘Not thinking about it’ is in line with what the surrounding (Western) culture expects in regards to death.
 Talking about death when the deceased is not directly related to oneself equals ‘revelling in it’.
 There’s the line between appropriate and inappropriate smalltalk.
 Con crosses it, failing to heed any negative social cues.